 - Reference number of planning permission (if it is needed).

 - A description of the works.
-This should be sufficient to show the local authority the floor area of the works and enable them to ultimately make a judgement that the cost is reasonable.
+This should be sufficient to enable the Local Authority to ultimately make a judgement that the cost is reasonable.

 17. Are there any special requirements for statutory consents under the scheme?

 No. You must ensure full compliance of the works with all statutory requirements.
 There are no exemptions, or special procedures, in this regard for works to properties located in an SRA.

 It is important that you establish, at the outset, whether any part of the site or structure is protected by legislation and what types of notifications, permissions and/or consents it may be necessary to obtain.
 You should bear in mind that, because of the location and nature of the properties qualifying for tax relief, the building may be a protected structure or the area may be an architectural conservation area under the Planning and Development Act 2000 (as amended) and, if so, the advice of the architectural conservation officer in the local authority should be sought.
 In addition, there may be requirements under the National Monuments Acts (1930-2004) and the advice of the National Monuments Service of the Department of Arts, Heritage and the Gaeltacht should be sought in this regard.